armendkadrija/ordary-api/technical_requirements.md

 ### Contract Design Rules
 - **No validation logic in contracts** - Contracts are pure data structures
-- **Service-level validation** - Validation performed explicitly in service methods using FluentValidation
+- **Service-level validation** - Validation performed using the existing ValidationService
 - **No DTOs needed** - Services map directly from domain models to contracts using mapping extensions
 - **Versioned structure** - All contracts organized under V1, V2, etc. nested classes for API versioning
 - **Separation of concerns** - Queries, Commands, and Resources are in separate classes within the contracts file